 1. Text & media tag

 This tag serves multiple purposes and adjusts the layout based on the content.
+I It allows you to combine text, images, videos, links and backgroud audio.
 Explore the image below to get acquainted with its interface.

 There are multiple possible layouts for this tag: